-By applying these tools and practices, the team can effectively track progress, facilitate collaboration, and ensure transparency throughout the project across this and the following semester.
-Regular communication, clear task assignments, and well-defined workflows will contribute to the successful execution of the project and the achievement of its goals.
+By applying these tools and practices, the team was able to effectively track progress, facilitate collaboration, and ensure transparency throughout the project.
+Regular communication, clear task assignments, and well-defined workflows contributed to the successful execution of the project and the achievement of its goals.